zwave-js/zwave-js-ui/docs/usage/setup.md

 ## Z-Wave

-- **Serial port**: The serial port where your controller is connected
+- **Serial port**: The serial port where your controller is connected.
+If your port is not listed here just write the port path here and press enter.
 - **Security Keys** : Zwave network keys for secure inclusion S0/S2.
 You can manually input them or auto-generate them by using random generator button or by pasting your OZW keys in the input, they will be auto-converted in the correct format.
 Example of a valid key is: `5C14897467C42598518AF155DE6CCEA8` (length is 32).
   - **S0_Legacy** : Legacy S0 key
   - **S2 Unauthenticated**: Like S2 Authenticated, but without verification that the correct device is included (skip DSK verification step)